-Tirta Susilo (firstname.lastname@example.org) is the lab leader.
+Tirta Susilo (firstname.lastname@example.org) is the lab director.
 Tirta is interested in all aspects of face processing and visual perception in health and disease.
 Tirta did a PhD in cognitive psychology at the Australian National University and a postdoctoral training in cognitive neuroscience at Dartmouth College.
-Tirta is interested in all aspects of face processing in health and disease.
+Tirta is interested in all aspects of face recognition and visual processing in health and disease.

-Lauren Bell (email@example.com) is an MSc thesis student working on prosopagnosia and face expression.
+Lauren Bell (email@example.com) is an MSc student working on face expression processing in prosopagnosia.
 Lauren has a BSc in psychology and biology and a BSc(Hons) in psychology.

 Anna Boggiss is a research volunteer studying the role of the eye region in face recognition.
 Anna is a third-year BA student majoring in psychology.
-Anna is studying face processing using photo negatives.
+Anna is studying the role of the eye region in face processing.

 Daniel Jenkins (firstname.lastname@example.org) is a research assistant.
 Daniel did a CBNS placement in the lab using eye tracking.
 Daniel holds a BSc in molecular biology and a BA in psychology and philosophy, and he is working on his MSc thesis on consciousness with Gina Grimshaw.